gluisier/ph-pos/README.md

 #### PHP

 Dig through [composer.json](./composer.json) for PHP version and extension requirements.
-For PHP server settings, this was tested with 30 seconds maximum execution time and 128 Mo of maximal execution memory.
+For PHP server settings, this was tested with 30 seconds maximum execution time and 128 Mo of maximal execution memory, with an Apache 2.4 server.

 #### Database